Enver Hoxha: Later life and death

-In 1973, Hoxha suffered a heart attack from which he never fully recovered.
-In increasingly precarious health from the late 1970s onward, he handed most state functions to Ramiz Alia.
-In his final days, he was confined to a wheelchair and suffered from diabetes, with which he was diagnosed in 1948, along with cerebral ischemia, with which he was diagnosed in 1983.
-On 9 April 1985, he was struck by a ventricular fibrillation.
-Over the next 48 hours, he suffered repeated episodes of this arrhythmia, and he died in the early morning hours of 11 April 1985 at the age of 76.
-The Albanian government announced seven days of mourning, with flags flown at half-mast and entertainment and cultural events cancelled.
+In 1973, Hoxha suffered a heart attack (a myocardial infarction with arrhythmia) from which he never fully recovered.
+In increasingly precarious health from the late-1970s onwards, he handed most state functions to Ramiz Alia.
+In his final days, he used a wheelchair and he suffered from diabetes, which he was diagnosed with in 1948 (his blood vessels started to deteriorate from here), along with cerebral ischemia, which he was diagnosed with in 1984.
+On 9 April 1985, he was struck by ventricular fibrillation.
+Over the next 48 hours, he suffered repeated episodes of this arrhythmia, and he died at 02:15am, on 11 April 1985, aged 76.
+The Albanian government announced seven days of mourning, with flags flown at half-mast, and the cancellation of all forms of entertainment and cultural events.